ericglau/cairo-ls/README.md

 ## Features

-- Syntax support for Cairo .cairo files
+- Compiler support for Cairo .cairo files
 - Live diagnostic highlighting for Cairo compile errors without needing to save the file
 - Quick fixes with suggestions provided by Cairo compiler
 - Hover documentation (minimal for now)